typicode/xv/README.md

 ## Convention

-When provided a directory, xv will look for files named `*.test.js` or `test.js` and run exported functions sequentially.
+When provided with a directory, xv will look for files named `*.test.js` or `test.js` and run exported functions sequentially.

 ## TypeScript